isc-projects/bind9/doc/arm/reference.rst

    allowing updates.

 ``allow-update-forwarding``
-   When set in the ``zone`` statement for a slave zone, specifies which hosts are allowed to submit Dynamic DNS updates and have them be forwarded to the master.
+   When set in the ``zone`` statement for a secondary zone, specifies which hosts are allowed to submit Dynamic DNS updates and have them be forwarded to the primary.
 The default is ``{ none; }``, which means that no update forwarding will be performed.

    To enable update forwarding, specify ``allow-update-forwarding { any; };``. in the ``zone`` statement.
    Specifying values other than ``{ none; }`` or ``{ any; }`` is usually
-   counterproductive; the responsibility for update access control should rest with the master server, not the slave.
+   counterproductive; the responsibility for update access control should rest with the primary server, not the secondary.

-   Note that enabling the update forwarding feature on a slave server may expose master servers to attacks if they rely on insecure IP-address-based access control; see :ref:`dynamic_update_security` for more details.
+   Note that enabling the update forwarding feature on a secondary server may expose primary servers to attacks if they rely on insecure IP-address-based access control; see :ref:`dynamic_update_security` for more details.

    In general this option should only be set at the ``zone`` level.